Vitamins & Minerals that Affect the Heart

 Here are some Vitamins & Minerals that Affect the Heart

-Vitamin D. Several nerves surround your heart, and these nerves interact with your heart muscle to maintain a steady heartbeat.
+Vitamin D: Several nerves surround your heart, and these nerves interact with your heart muscle to maintain a steady heartbeat.
 Vitamin D helps ensure that these nerves have access to the calcium they need to function, helping to maintain healthy communication between the nerves and your heart muscle.
 Getting enough vitamin D also helps maintain your heart’s heath as you age.
 The University of Michigan Health Center reports that vitamin D might protect against heart hypertrophy, a condition that weakens your heart.
 Up to 50 percent of Americans suffer from low vitamin D levels, reports the health center, so get your recommended daily intake of the vitamin — 600 international units or 15 micrograms, according to the Linus Pauling Institute.
 This is why Vitamin D is considered essential to our list of Vitamins & Minerals that Affect the Heart.

-Potassiumalso has a positive effect on your heart.
-Like vitamin D, potassium aids in nerve transmission, and the nerves that maintain your heartbeat rely on potassium to function.
+Potassium: Like vitamin D, potassium aids in nerve transmission, and the nerves that maintain your heartbeat rely on potassium to function.
 The mineral also benefits your heart by controlling your blood pressure.
 Chronic high blood pressure, or hypertension, increases the strain on your heart over time, increasing your risk of heart failure.
 Getting enough potassium helps keep your blood pressure at a healthy level, so your heart can more easily pump blood to the rest of your body.
 As an added bonus, getting enough potassium makes you less sensitive to the blood pressure-boosting effect of sodium, so eating a salty meal is less likely to cause a severe blood pressure increase.
 You need 4,700 milligrams of potassium each day, according to the Linus Pauling Institute.
 The reasons listed above is why Potassium was added to the list of Vitamins & Minerals that Affect the Heart.

-Vitamin B-3.
-Another vitamin, that was added for good reason to the list of Vitamins & Minerals that Affect the Heart is Vitamin B-3.
+Vitamin B-3: Another vitamin, that was added for good reason to the list of Vitamins & Minerals that Affect the Heart is Vitamin B-3.
 This vitamin has an effect on your heart due to its ability to lower blood pressure.
 The vitamin relaxes your blood vessels, widening each vessel to reduce blood pressure and increase blood flow to your tissues.
 Niacin also affects your heart by controlling the levels of fats — such as cholesterol and trigylcerides — in your blood.
 High blood cholesterol or high triglycerides both increase your risk of heart disease.
 The fats form deposits on the walls of your arteries, and eventually, the deposits can grow so large that they prevent healthy blood flow, negatively affecting your heart.
 By keeping your cholesterol and triglyceride levels in a healthy range, niacin helps reduce the strain on your heart to keep you healthy.
 Men should get 16 milligrams of niacin each day, while women need 14 milligrams, according to the Linus Pauling Institute.

 Healthy Foods That Contain Vitamins & Minerals that Affect the Heart